logger-simple/policy-justbot/tos.md

-# Terms of Use - JustBot
+# JustBot Terms of Use
 *Effective Date: May 26, 2025*

 ---